cshaver/web-stuff/NOTES.md

   EX: select subgenres, an accordion instead of a dropdown, but we want them to be reusable User clicks to expand accordion -> what state changes?

- * jQuery -> change the DOM, toggle an attribute (app state lives in the DOM)
+ - jQuery -> change the DOM, toggle an attribute (app state lives in the DOM)

- * Flux -> Change a store, have to use React + Flux.
+ - Flux -> Change a store, have to use React + Flux.
     - React has its own way of doing this.
 React uses drop-in components
     - components manage their own states
     - Who wins when we can do either? **change store** (Flux) or **component** (React) state?
     - Sidestepping flux is the path suggested by libraries => mutate component states
-    - What does that mean for reuseablity?
+    - What does that mean for reusability?
     - **Querying is back in** (a la jQuery), we have to ask each of our components and ask for their state. gathering scattered pieces of state to assemble the whole picture

-* Elm -> If we need it to render the UI, it goes in the Model.
+ - Elm -> If we need it to render the UI, it goes in the Model.
 Accordion expansion state goes in the Model
-    - Reproducibility still works and scales, this is how elm can have a time travelling debugger that just works.
+    - Reproducibility still works and scales, this is how elm can have a time traveling debugger that just works.
 App state is all in one place, in the model

-_Can we get reproducibility with React + Flux?_
+###### _Can we get reproducibility with React + Flux?_
 Yes, if we use 100% stateless components, including all third-party components

-  * jQuery -> deferred effort, least maintainable
+  - jQuery -> deferred effort, least maintainable
-  * Flux -> simpler system, more maintainable, starts to get more complex
+  - Flux -> simpler system, more maintainable, starts to get more complex
-  * Elm -> simplest, maintainable
+  - Elm -> simplest, maintainable

 (company **noredink**, uses Elm extensibly in production)